ZSendokame/File-Rod/README.md

 __Description__

-USB Roth its a basic programm to Backup files and delete folders and files...
-Like <a href="https://rufus.ie/">Rufus</a> but worst.
+USB Roth is a basic program for backing up files, deleting folders and files...
+Like <a href="https://rufus.ie/"> but worse.

 # Video